11 Ways To Be An Earth Friendly Household

 We branched out and tried the new Boie toothbrushes but the bristles were too soft for me, and while the design was eco-friendly it created an area where bacteria could build up in the connection between the brush head and handle.
 My husband still thinks it’s the best toothbrush he has ever used, just requires a bit more maintenance.

 Perhaps the most eco-friendly toothbrush is the biodegradable bamboo toothbrush.
-This will be my next toothbrush to try out.

 9. Shower Curtain Liners